sqlparser/sqlflow_public/install_sqlflow_on_windows.md

 Please make sure `C:\wings\sqlflow\frontend` is where the SQLFlow frontend is installed.

-### start nginx
+### start Nginx
-- Open a dos command windows
+- Open a dos command window
-- cd the directory where nginx is installed
+- cd the directory where Nginx is installed
 - run just nginx.exe

 ### SQLFlow is ready
-Just Open the browse and enter the localhost or IP where the SQLFlow is installed.
+Just Open the browser and enter the localhost or IP where the SQLFlow is installed.

 ### stop the SQLFlow
 - close the window where the monitor.sh is running.